Julien-R44/fast-ssh/README.md

     text_secondary: "#ffffff"
     border_color: "#b967ff"
 ```

-# Installation
-Download the latest release for your platform [here](https://github.com/Julien-R44/fast-ssh/releases) and put in directory in your PATH. ( Packages managers coming soon )

-If you use cargo you can run `cargo install fast-ssh`

-Then you can launch Fast-SSH with `fast-ssh`.

 # Known issues
 If you are a user of the new Windows terminal and you encounter raw AINSI escape sequences when you run fast-ssh, you must unset the TERM environment variable before running the application.
 Read more about this here : https://github.com/crossterm-rs/crossterm/issues/580